Dr. Sarah Wooten

 1. Skin & Coat Health

-• Fish oil supplementation has been shown to improve coat softness, shine, color, and skin barrier function in healthy adult dogs—especially notable after 8–10 weeks of use. 📖 Reference: Logas D, Kunkle G. “Double-blinded crossover study with marine oil supplementation for canine pruritus.”
+• Fish oil supplementation has been shown to improve coat softness, shine, color, and skin barrier function in healthy adult dogs—especially notable after 8–10 weeks of use.
+Fish oil is widely studied for it's role in helping dogs with itchy skin. 📖 Reference: Logas D, Kunkle G. “Double-blinded crossover study with marine oil supplementation for canine pruritus.”
 Vet Dermatol.
 1994.

 2. Support for Cardiovascular Function